opencv/opencv/modules/core/doc/basic_structures.rst

 The methods add one or more elements to the bottom of the matrix.
 They emulate the corresponding method of the STL vector class.
 When ``elem`` is ``Mat`` , its type and the number of columns must be the same as in the container matrix.

-.. index:: Mat::pop_back

-.. _Mat::pop_back:

 Mat::pop_back
 -------------
 .. cpp:function:: template<typename T> void Mat::pop_back(size_t nelems=1)

     Removes elements from the bottom of the matrix.

-    :param nelems: The number of removed rows.
+    :param nelems: Number of removed rows.
 If it is greater than the total number of rows, an exception is thrown.

 The method removes one or more rows from the bottom of the matrix.

-.. index:: Mat::locateROI

-.. _Mat::locateROI:

 Mat::locateROI
 ------------------